litonico/metaeditor/a_formalism_for_vim.md

 A Formalism for Vim
 ===================

-I set out to write an easily-customizable version of Vim, and ended up with something that looks a lot like Emacs. _Shit_.
-(I kid, I kid, I love emacs, though I'm certainly not a power-user.
-I'll write about how breathtaking and elegant emacs is some other time.)

 In Vim, all of the commands are hardcoded into their key, which leads to some confusion in the form of things like recursive remapping.